-Objective 3.3.1 To conserve and protect significant cultural landscapes and environmentally sensitive ecological features for future generations Policy 3.3.1.1 The County shall take the full amount (10%) of Municipal Reserves owing as a result of subdivision, in accordance with Provincial legislation.
-Policy 3.3.1.2 Where it is deemed that Municipal Reserve land is not required within a proposed subdivision for the residents of the area, the County will accept money-in-lieu.
-Policy 3.3.1.3 Municipal Reserve parcels in the County shall be: (a) concentrated in a few large parcels on suitable sites rather than scattered through subdivisions; and (b) evaluated and inventoried with the aim of making more efficient use of the Reserves through consolidation and/or sales.
-Policy 3.3.1.4 Prior to disposing of any Municipal Reserve, Council shall review the applicability and effect of such disposition on surrounding land uses and the area's recreational potential.
-Policy 3.3.1.5 The County may require subdivision and development applications adjacent to water bodies and watercourses to prepare an engineering and/or geotechnical study to determine an adequate setback based on soil conditions and slope stability.

-Policy 3.3.1.7 An Environmental Reserve of not less than 30 m (98 ft.) in width from the high water mark of a river and/or the top of bank of a lake shall be required as a condition of subdivision approval.
+To conserve and protect significant cultural landscapes and environmentally sensitive ecological features for future generations

+POLICIES 3.3.1.1 The County shall take the full amount (10%) of Municipal Reserves owing as a result of subdivision, in accordance with Provincial legislation.
+3.3.1.2 The County shall take the full amount (10%) of Municipal Reserves owing as a result of subdivision, in accordance with Provincial legislation.

+3.3.1.3 Where it is deemed that Municipal Reserve land is not required within a proposed subdivision for the residents of the area, the County will accept money-in-lieu.
+3.3.1.4 Municipal Reserve parcels in the County shall be: a. concentrated in a few large parcels on suitable sites rather than scattered through subdivisions; and b. evaluated and inventoried with the aim of making more efficient use of the Reserves through consolidation and/or sales.
+3.3.1.5 Prior to disposing of any Municipal Reserve, Council shall review the applicability and effect of such disposition on surrounding land uses and the area's recreational potential.
+3.3.1.6 The County may require subdivision and development applications adjacent to water bodies and watercourses to prepare an engineering and/or geotechnical study to determine an adequate setback based on soil conditions and slope stability.
+3.3.1.7 An Environmental Reserve of not less than 30 m (98 ft.) in width from the high water mark of a river and/or the top of bank of a lake shall be required as a condition of subdivision approval.
 As a condition of development approval where there is no subdivision, a comparable setback of 30 m (98 ft.) shall be required from the high water mark of river and/or the top of bank of a lake to the wall of the nearest building.
-Figure 11 illustrates the recommended water buffer adjacent to a river.
+The figure below illustrates the recommended water buffer adjacent to a river.